ap766/ap766/README.md

 ### What I'm Up To 🚀
-👩‍💻 Currently interning at FOSSEE on the open-source software OpenModelica
+👩‍💻 Currently interning at FOSSEE

 🛠️ Actively engaged in personal project endeavors